fmilhe14/datadog/README.md

 A better move could be to distribute the computation on several nodes.
 We could do a simple map reduce job (map on the pair (domain, page)) to obtain such elements : [(.de, page), [1,3,4,5]], reduce it to get the count views.
 After that we could just group on the domain key and take the 25 top values.

+This job could be triggered via our worflow management system (airflow, luigi) every hour.